vshn/modsecurity-docker/README.md

 #### Ephemeral

-Following the 12-factor app guidelines we're logging error and access logs to the console, and let the cluster's ELK stack deal with logging:
+Following the 12-factor app guidelines we're logging error and access logs to the console, and let the cluster's logging stack deal with logging:

 * ErrorLog (Default: JSON to stdout)
   * *see* APACHE_ERRORLOG